 In many of his other films it’s the crime itself that’s the focus of the film, with the false accusation forming a more peripheral role, but being present nonetheless.
 This is true of Strangers on a Train, in which a tennis player called Guy (Farley Granger) meets Bruno (Robert Walker), on the titular public transport, who has a plan for committing murder and getting away with it.
-The plan is for them both to murder someone in each other’s life, with whom they have no connection, so should, in theory, not be caught.
+The idea is for them both to murder someone in each other’s life, with whom they have no connection, so should, in theory, not be caught.
 Guy wants to get rid of his wife to be with the woman he loves, but rejects the proposition nonetheless.
 Bruno misunderstands, however, and goes ahead with his side of the deal, killing Guy’s wife, for which the tennis player becomes the main suspect.

 Another film which shows Hitchcock’s ability to put his characters through hell and back is his lesser-known I Confess from 1953, which added the theme of testing one’s convictions to the false accusation storyline.
 It follows a Catholic Priest, Father Michael Logan (Montgomery Clift), who hears of a murder in confession.
 He is bound by religious duty not to divulge the information to police, and is tested to his limits as he becomes the main suspect in the murder case.
 While the predicament of Father Logan may be harder to relate to, being, in some senses, self-inflicted, it certainly adds an interesting new dimension to the theme of being falsely accused.

 Clearly this is a prevalent Hitchcockian theme, but it’s been popular with other filmmakers too, usually because someone has been framed.
 In Enemy of the State, for example, Will Smith’s character is framed for the murder of his former love interest after he gets on the wrong side of the National Security Agency.
 In The Negotiator, Samuel L Jackson plays a hostage negotiator who is framed for a murder after coming close to discovering corruption in the police force.
-He’s forced to take hostages himself to prove his innocence (it works, trust me).
+He’s forced to take hostages himself to prove his innocence.
 In Shooter, Mark Whalberg is framed for the murder of the president, no less, and goes on the run from the FBI as his image is plastered on TV screens.

 A vain publicist called Stew (Colin Farrell) is held hostage by a sniper in a New York phone booth who has made it look like Stew shot a man in the street.
-The evidence is completely against Stew as he’s held hostage while the media, and ranks of armed police, look on.
+The evidence is completely against Stew as the media, and ranks of armed police, look on.
 The desperation of Stew’s situation takes him from a shallow, detestable narcissist to a helpless victim in a way to rival any of Hitchcock’s innocent characters.
 Meanwhile both his wife and girlfriend arrive at the scene, further increasing the strain on Stew.

-In the eyes of much of the media, and, it seems, successive Home Secretaries, the mere fact of his arrest is enough to treat him as if he is guilty, with no compensation whatsoever for the way public opinion was manipulated against him.
-Sihali’s situation emphasises the importance of habeas corpus and how cinema can play to this fear.
+In the eyes of much of the media, and, in some cases, policy makers, the mere fact of his arrest is enough to treat him as if he is guilty, with no compensation whatsoever for the way public opinion was manipulated against him.
+Sihali’s situation emphasises the importance of innocence until proven guilty and how cinema can play to this fear.
 Seeing his story it’s clear there can be few fates worse than to be condemned for a crime you haven’t committed, which is why this has been such an important theme in the thriller genre.